Vivek-dangwal/rag-qa-system/README.md

-To make this the perfect README for an AI Engineer Intern role, we need to balance the high-level technical architecture with the "why" behind your choices.
-This version includes the recent updates like PDF support, Pydantic validation, and rate limiting.

-Copy and paste the content below:

 Policy QA Assistant: Production-Grade RAG API
 An advanced Retrieval-Augmented Generation (RAG) system built to provide grounded, precise answers from company policy documents.
 This project transcends a basic script by offering a high-performance FastAPI service powered by Gemini 2.5 Flash and FAISS.